Living in the Middle East

-Persian vernacular architecture and retractable glass roof
+Vernacular architecture and retractable glass roof

-Inspired by the traditional Persian architecture - mainly the configuration of the courtyard houses and their microclimatic effect - a glazing inner garden with a retractable roof is positioned in the core of the villa, providing the building with enough daylight and fresh air on every floor.
+Inspired by the traditional architecture - mainly the configuration of the courtyard houses and their microclimatic effect - a glazing inner garden with a retractable roof is positioned in the core of the villa, providing the building with enough daylight and fresh air on every floor.
 The glass panes around the inner garden guarantee that sufficient light is brought into the swimming pool area located at level -1.

 Retractable insulated roof

 A second insulated sliding roof protects the house from hot summers when temperatures can reach over 40 degrees Celsius.
 Similar to the courtyard houses, the inner garden functions as an intimate private space with a pleasant micro-climate.